Randomness of Shapes and Statistical Inference on Shapes via the Smooth Euler Characteristic Transform: Proofs

-where the inequality (1) follows from the Corollary 1 in Section 5 of Chapter V of \cite{yosida1965functional}, and the inequality (2) follows from Theorem \ref{lemma: The continuity lemma} (i).
-With the argument in Eq.~\eqref{eq: 1/2 Holder argument}, the proof of result (iii) is completed.
+where the inequality (1) follows from the Corollary 1 in Section 5 of Chapter V of \cite{yosida1965functional}, and the inequality (2) follows from Eq.~\eqref{Eq: continuity inequality}.
+With the argument in Eq.~\eqref{eq: 1/2 Holder argument}, the proof of result (v) is complete. \end{proof}